SVashishta1/U-Net_Nuclei_Segmentation_Project/README.md

 Notes
 	•	Singularity on macOS: Not natively supported.
 Use a Linux VM or the provided Singularity image.
-	•	Dataset Size: The stage1_test directory is large (over 600 subfolders); this project processes only the first 11 images.
+	•	Dataset Size: The stage1_test directory is large (over 600 subfolders); this project processes only the first 11 images (for testing) (trained on whole training dataset).
 To process all images, modify infer_unet.py by removing the [:11] slicing.
 	•	Path Adjustments: Update file paths (e.g., /Users/svashi/...) as needed for your local environment.

-This README is organized to guide users through understanding the project, setting up the environment, running the model, and reproducing the results.
-Feel free to adjust the sections or add more details as necessary.